persapiens/Course/Project/BuildTestAnalysis.md

 Describe your approach for automated test generation.
 How many tests were you able to achieve and what was the resulting coverage?

 ### Evaluation

 * Test suites, coverage, and test results, jenkins setup - 10%
 * Commit fuzzer - 25%
-* Test priorization analysis - 25%
+* Test priorization analysis - 20%
-* Automated Test Generation - 25%
+* Analysis and Gates - 30%
 * Report - 15%

 Points may be deducted for not following instructions or including sufficient detail to evaluate capability.
 Non-contributed team members may receive reduced or 0 credit.